SpiderOak/netkes/README.md

 # The OpenManage Virtual Appliance

 The OpenManage Virtual Appliance (OMVA) provides automatically managed configuration for SpiderOak Blue&trade; services.
-It provides two major services: authentication and user management, and local encryption key escrow.
+It provides three major services: LDAP-driven automatic user provisioning, user authentication to either LDAP or RADIUS servers, and encryption key escrow management for the enterprise.

-The OMVA is a virtual appliance running Linux to provide services from within your organization to SpiderOak.
-By using the OMVA, SpiderOak retains our innovative zero-knowledge (Ø-K) security model concerning your organization's data while allowing you full control over both data and user account management.

-Services on the OMVA:
-* Communicate out to the SpiderOak Accounts API to configure and manage user accounts,
-* Listen to SpiderOak for queries for key escrow use,
+The net_kes project provides all these services for the OMVA.

+## Building

+The (currently clunky) way to create a deployment tarball is:

+`$ ./make_tarball.sh <source_directory> <version> <brand_id> ldap`.

+Where:

+* `source_directory`: where to find the deployment source.
+* `version`: Human-readable version number.
-* Listen to SpiderOak for queries concerning user authentication.
+* `brand_id`: Enterprise brand id to build for

-You will be using the OMVA in one of two configurations: Blue Private Cloud, or Blue Hosted Storage.
-The OMVA operates largely the same between the two configurations, however the connection information will change if you are connecting to SpiderOak hosted storage or your own Private Cloud install.

-See the [docs](https://github.com/SpiderOak/netkes/tree/master/docs) subdirectory for details.
+* `ldap`: Leave as `ldap`.
+Will be removed in future versions.

+This will create a file called `openmanage.tar.bz2`, ready for deployment on an OMVA.